Melinda Wenner Moyer

 Melinda Wenner Moyer is a science journalist and author based in the Hudson Valley, New York.
 She is a contributing editor at Scientific American and a columnist for Slate.
-Her book How To Raise Kids Who Aren't Assholes was published on July 20, 2021 by Putnam Books and was excerpted in The New York Times, The Atlantic, and Parents magazine.
+Her first book How To Raise Kids Who Aren't Assholes was published on July 20, 2021 by Putnam Books and was excerpted in The New York Times, The Atlantic, and Parents magazine.
+Her second book Hello, Cruel World!: Science-Based Strategies for Raising Terrific Kids in Terrifying Times was published on May 27, 2025.

 Early life and education

-Moyer graduated summa cum laude from St. Paul's School, Concord, New Hampshire in 1997.
+Moyer attended The Westminster Schools in Atlanta and graduated summa cum laude from St. Paul's School, Concord, New Hampshire in 1997.
 At the University of Michigan she received a Bachelor of Science in molecular biology and a Bachelor of Music in composition.
-With a science education, she worked at a bio tech company in the UK before deciding to switch careers and become a science writer.
+With a science education, she worked at a biotech company in the UK before deciding to switch careers and become a science writer.
 In 2006 she received a master's degree in Science, Health and Environmental Reporting (SHERP) from New York University.

 Career

 Early in her career, she worked briefly as an editor, and then became a freelance journalist.
 Her early features were for institutional publications, particularly in Pitt Med, of the University of Pittsburgh School of Medicine.
 Clips from these writings were used to showcase her talent, and this opened the doors to more prestigious publications.
-She now avoids non-journalistic work entirely; without any clear guidelines, the possibility of conflicts of interest from working for institutional publications may lead to ethical situations difficult to navigate.

 After a "fat pitch" to Slate, Moyer became a frequent contributor.
-She is now the science-based parenting columnist, and has written over 100 articles for Slate.
+She then became the science-based parenting columnist, and has written over 100 articles for Slate.
 In 2022, she began writing the Well newsletter for The New York Times.
 Other publications have included The Atlantic, Mother Jones, Nature, Discover, Popular Science, O: The Oprah magazine and, Self, among others.
+She also writes a Substack newsletter, Now What, that ranks within the top 5 parenting newsletters.

 In March, 2019(?), she became a visiting scholar at New York University.
 She had previously been an adjunct assistant professor of journalism at the CUNY Graduate School of Journalism.
 She was a 2018 Alicia Patterson Foundation Fellow.
 In 2020 she joined the faculty of New York University's Science, Health & Environmental Reporting Program.
 In 2017 an article she wrote for Scientific American was a finalist for a National Magazine Award.

-The Kavanaugh hearings for the U.S. Supreme Court led her to review and write about the long-term effects of sexual assault on teenagers.